reinaldoneves/estudosUML/README.md

-# estudosUML
+# estudosUML - MusicEdu
-Brain storm diagrams and crazy solutions ideas
+Brain storm diagrams and crazy solutions ideas about a music education sistem